 Provides an opportunity to discover, analyze, and evaluate all aspects of the theatre experience: scripts, acting, directing, staging, history, criticism, and theory.
 This is a statewide Guaranteed Transfer course in the GT-AH1 category.
+(Contact hours - 45)

 THE 108 / THE 1008 - Theater Script Analysis - GT-AH1 3 Credits